aragon/nest/FAQ.md

 - ⅓ upon approval
 - ⅓ upon delivery of a working prototype
 - ⅓ upon delivery of a finished product

+If your project is non-technical in nature, we will amend the funding milestones to suit your project.

 ### What if I can’t finish the project as expected?
 - If you are blocked please reach out to your NestDAO lead to explain the situation and get help.